Che Guevara: Economic reforms and the "New Man"

-In the face of a loss of commercial connections with Western states, Guevara tried to replace them with closer commercial relationships with Eastern Bloc states, visiting a number of Marxist states and signing trade agreements with them.
-At the end of 1960 he visited Czechoslovakia, the Soviet Union, North Korea, Hungary, and East Germany and signed, for instance, a trade agreement in East Berlin on 17 December 1960.
-Such agreements helped Cuba's economy to a certain degree but also had the disadvantage of a growing economic dependency on the Eastern Bloc.
-It was also in East Germany where Guevara met Tamara Bunke (later known as "Tania"), who was assigned as his interpreter, and who joined him years later, and was killed with him in Bolivia.
+With the loss of commercial connections with Western states, Guevara tried to replace them with commercial relationships with Eastern Bloc states, visiting Marxist states and signing trade agreements.
+At the end of 1960 he visited Czechoslovakia, the Soviet Union, North Korea, Hungary, and East Germany and signed a trade agreement in East Berlin.
+Such agreements helped Cuba's economy but had the disadvantage of a growing economic dependency on the Eastern Bloc.
+It was in East Germany where Guevara met Tamara Bunke, who was assigned as his interpreter, and who joined him years later, and was killed with him in Bolivia.

-According to Douglas Kellner, his programs were unsuccessful, and accompanied a rapid drop in productivity and a rapid rise in absenteeism.
-In a meeting with French economist René Dumont, Guevara blamed the inadequacy of the agrarian reform law enacted by the Cuban government in 1959, which turned large plantations into farm cooperatives or split up land amongst peasants.
-In Guevara's opinion, this situation continued to promote a "heightened sense of individual ownership" in which workers could not see the positive social benefits of their labor, leading them to instead seek individual material gain as before.
-Decades later, Che's former deputy Ernesto Betancourt, subsequently the director of the US government-funded Radio Martí and an early ally turned Castro-critic, accused Guevara of being "ignorant of the most elementary economic principles."
+His programs were unsuccessful, and accompanied a drop in productivity and rise in absenteeism.
+In a meeting with economist René Dumont, Guevara blamed the inadequacy of agrarian reform, which turned plantations into farm cooperatives or split up land amongst peasants.
+In Guevara's opinion, this situation continued to promote a "heightened sense of individual ownership" in which workers could not see the positive social benefits of their labor, leading them to seek individual material gain as before.
+Che's former deputy Ernesto Betancourt, subsequently the director of the US government-funded Radio Martí and an ally turned Castro-critic, accused Guevara of being "ignorant of the most elementary economic principles."